spraakbanken/swell-project/Normalization_guidelines.md

 Improvements needed:
 1. More (Swedish-specific) principles
 2. More examples
-3. Illustration of the examples in SVALA, displaying source text, alignments and target text
+3. An appendix with illustrations of the examples in SVALA, displaying source text, alignments and target text

 ## Background and motivation